hanzalahwaheed/ascii-art-in-terminal/README.md

 fi
 ```

-2. create a folder using `mkdir .config/zsh/art`

-3. add a file called `luffy.txt`

-> *Minimal yet aesthetic.
-You can add more such ASCII artworks to this repository*
+Contributions are welcome.
+You can add more ASCII artworks to this repository.

-Lastly, **the ONE PIECE is REAL!**